 Longest-Running St. Paddy's Parade in North America: A Wee Correction

-Up until the 2009 edition, when your humble guide outed the error, a widespread myth spotted in Montreal's major newspapers, in press releases and various news websites -- that Montreal's St. Patrick's Day Parade was the longest-running in North America -- was somehow established as fact.
-The title of longest running uninterrupted North American St. Paddy's parade -- at least according to its organizers as well as National Geographic and The New York Times -- actually belongs to New York City's procession, boasting, as of 2013, 252 consecutive annual runs since 1762, 14 years before the American Revolution.
+Up until the 2009 edition, when your humble expert finally outed the error, a widespread myth spotted in Montreal's major newspapers, in press releases and various news websites -- that Montreal's St. Patrick's Day Parade was the longest-running in North America -- was somehow established as fact.
+BUT the title of longest running uninterrupted North American St. Paddy's parade -- at least according to its organizers as well as National Geographic and The New York Times -- actually belongs to New York City's procession, boasting over 250 consecutive annual runs since 1762, 14 years before the American Revolution.
 On the other hand, concerns about the organizing committee's credibility come into question as they boldly state the NYC parade is also the oldest St. Patrick's Day parade in the world on their website (last checked March 14, 2010), which conflicts with Boston's claim that they got the first St. Patrick's Day Parade ball rolling decades earlier, in 1737.
-Boston did not keep it consecutive though, with 2013 marking its 112th annual St. Patrick's Day Parade.
+Boston did not keep it consecutive though, with 2013 having marked its 112th annual St. Patrick's Day Parade.